 Stupefied, I blink at her.
 What did she just say?
 Shibuya-san...praised me?
 WHAT?

 If Missus isn't in the room with me, I may have let my jaw drop.
 But she is, so instead I worry my lip over with my teeth.

 Why...did Shibuya-san do that?
 How could he spend his money on me without even really benefiting from it?

 Again, my view of men has altered.
 Not only does gentlemanliness exist, inexplicable kindness too...

 It's really unbelievable.

-She grimaces at me.
+"Sora!"
+Missus calls, and I whirl to her straightaway in curiosity.
+She presents me a wry face.
 "It seems like your temporary success is already getting in your head."